Comprehensive Eye Examinations

 - Also of increasing relevance are screening procedures for ocular surface and dry eye disease - if left undiagnosed and untreated these can develop unnoticed over a period of years so that when debilitating symptoms appear these diseases are well advanced and far more difficult to address.

-To provide the comprehensive examination above we utilise the latest technology via a number of specialised diagnostic procedures.
+To provide the comprehensive examination above we utilise the latest technology via a number of complex diagnostic procedures.
 For most patients attending for the first time and/or returning for their regular routine review, these usually include:

 - Ocular Coherence Tomography (OCT), which enables us to not only view the retina in three dimensions, but also view the individual layers within the retina.
 This highly sophisticated piece of equipment represents the latest in diagnostic technology and is invaluable in the detection and analysis of glaucoma, macular degeneration and diabetic eye disease.
-The OCT has a number of different types of scans and analyses; a glaucoma screening scan is conducted on all new patients and more detailed and specialised scans are conducted on indication for patients at greater risk of developing these sight-threatening diseases.
+The OCT has a number of different types of scans and analyses; a glaucoma screening scan is conducted on all new patients and more detailed scans are conducted on indication for patients at greater risk of developing these sight-threatening diseases.
 Looking for change is also particularly important in early diagnosis, and this is a function for which the OCT is ideally suited, as it provides a permanent baseline record for comparison.

 - Digital retinal photography, which provides a two-dimensional colour image of the retina, the film at the back of the eye.
 Whenever OCT is performed a retinal photograph is also taken as standard procedure.
 Retinal photography provides a different view to the OCT and therefore shows some abnormalities that the OCT does not.